Vansh-Baghel/Java-things/Java_notes.md

 ## Object memory location
 * Object's ref variable point to same object in the stack just like strings.
 If u change one ref variable then all will change.

+## Default instance variable value
+* Whenever we call any instance variable using dot operator , and if the instance variable is not initialized with any value then the value will be by default the value of that datatype .
+* String will print **null** , int and float will give **0 and 0.0**.

+## Pass by value
+* Java doesn't have pass by reference thing.
+* Everything which is passed is pass by value .
+For eg:- You cannot swap 2 variables a,b by calling a function swap which is made.
+They will pass the values of the variable and not the variable .
+So the values will be changed in the swap function but the original a, b variables will remain the same.

+## Pass by reference
+* Whenever we pass an object , it is pass by reference.

+## Wrapper classes